-Parameter Selection/settings Description Additional storage The parameter decides whether the current statuses are to be saved additionall (in addition to the save operation resulting from the "Type" parameter).
-The curre statuses are saved but not reset.
-Depending on the specific setting (Yes - No), the parameters from the previous chapter "General settings" must also be taken into consideration.
-The parameter is only active for "Save (f for evaluation)" = Yes.
+Parameter Selection/settings Description Additional storage The parameter decides whether the current statuses are to be saved additionally (in addition to the save operation resulting from the "Type" parameter).
+The current statuses are saved but not reset.
+Depending on the specific setting (Yes - No), the parameters from the previous chapter "General settings" must also be taken into consideration. or evaluation)" = Yes.
 Inactive No additional storage Periodically Completion and restart will be determined by the "Period" and "Synch. time" parameters.
 Daily The counter/integrator is counted/integrated for a day (24 hours).
 Completion and restart will be determined by the "Synch. time" parameter.
 Weekly The counter/integrator is counted/integrated for a week.
 Completion and restart will be determined by the "Day of the week" and "Synch. time" parameters.
 Monthly The counter/integrator is counted/integrated for a month.
 Completion and restart are performed on the first day of the month at 00:00.
 Annual The counter/integrator is counted/integrated for a year.
 Completion and restart are performed on the first day of the year at 00:00.
 Signal source Analog selector and digital selector No selection Input signal to be counted (digital signal) or integrated (analog signal).
 For the "Flow (total)" function, the flow process value is used as the signal source.
 For the "High-speed counter" function, digital input/output 1 is used as the signal source.
-Factor "Counter" and "High-speed counter" function: The counter status is incremented the factor value for each digital signal pulse.
-A negative value can be used to a backwards counter.
-"Integrator" function: The current measure multiplied by the factor and added to the r -99999 to 1 to +99999 Value or factor
+Factor "Counter" and "High-speed counter" function: The the factor value for each digital signal pulse.
+A real packwards counter.
+"Integrator" function: The current measured value of the analog or integer signal is multiplied by the factor and added to the result. -99999 to 1 to +99999 Value or factor

 Parameter Selection/settings Description Time base "Integrator" function: The current measured value is integrated corresponding to the selected time base, taking the factor into consideration: Second The measured value is divided by 1 and added up every second.
 Minute The measured value is divided by 60 and added up every second.
 Hour The measured value is divided by 3600 and added up every second.
 Day The measured value is divided by 86400 and added up every second.
-"Operating time" function: The time base time is displayed: specifies the unit in which the operation Second Display in seconds Minute Display in minutes Hour Display in hours Day Display in days Threshold value lue "Integrator" function: Integration only takes place if the current measured greater than the threshold value.
-The time base and factor are not include threshold comparison. -99999999 to 0 to +99999999 Threshold value Reset signal The reset signal is used to set the counter and integrator statuses to 0 (independently of other parameters).
+"Operating time" function: The time base time is displayed: specifies the unit in which the operation Second Display in seconds Minute Display in minutes Hour Display in hours Day Display in days Threshold value "Integrator" function: Integration only takes place if the current measured value is greater than the threshold value.
+The time base and factor are not included in the threshold comparison. -99999999 to 0 to +99999999 Threshold value Reset signal The reset signal is used to set the counter and integrator statuses to 0 (independently of other parameters).
 The current status is not saved in the process.
-This reset signal is available in addition to the reset signal described in the previous chapter "General settings".
+This reset signal is available in addition to the reset signal described in the previou chapter "General settings".
 Digital selector The signal (high active) can be selected from the list of digital signals.
 No selection No signal selected.
 Individual settings Instead of the general settings for the synchronization time, daily start, daily end, period, and day of the week, it is also possible to use individual settings for each counter/integrator.
 Not activated (no checkmark) The general settings are used.
 Activated (checkmark) The individual settings are used (for "Parameter" and "Selection/settings": see the previous chapter "General settings").